m3o/org/product/specs/api-consumption.md

 API builders signup and are given an account in their `micro`namespace with type `developer` and role `developer`.
 They will be given a namespace with a separate admin account (similar to what they have in the current model).
 Scope to extend and give builders multiple namespaces (AKA projects).
 Remove signup from CLI.

+## API publishing
+An API is defined by a combination of
+- OpenAPI spec (JSON)
+- Description
+- Pricing

+To "publish" an API we expect at least the above pieces of information.
+This is different to the backend service definition approach we currently take with protobufs.
+This is intentional; considering that Swagger/OpenAPI is fast becoming the industry standard for API specs it makes sense to adopt it.
+The tooling for open API UIs etc is also much better than hand crafting something.
+We will continue to use protobufs to define backend interprocess communication, indeed you can even generate protos from the openapi spec if you need.

 ## Outstanding questions
 Should we support a Sandbox env (similar to Stripe) for testing APIs before moving on to the paid stuff?